image source: thestar.com.my

 - Meals Intake.

-- Taking care of your meal intake should start when you preparing for tournament or during your practice/game sessions.
+- Taking care of your meal intake should start when you preparing for a tournament or during your practice/game sessions.

 image source: mbabadminton.com